Your visa guide

 Do you need a visa?

-To travel and study in the UK for longer than six months, you must apply for a Tier 4 Student (General) visa.
+To travel and study in the UK for longer than six months, you must apply for a visa under the Student route.

 You may also be required to sit the Credibility Interview.
 Please take time to read through our ARU College Credibility Interview Guide which includes a list of possible questions you may be asked.